systemfile36/DanbooruDownloader/README.md

 ```
 The filename of images is its MD5 hash.
 And `-danbooru.json` file contains the metadata of image post.

 All of metadata is also saved as SQLite database, named `danbooru.sqlite`.
-Its table structure is same to the output of [Danbooru json API](https://danbooru.donmai.us/wiki_pages/43568).
+Its table structure is same to the output of [Danbooru json API](https://danbooru.donmai.us/wiki_pages/help:api).
+except for 'media_asset'.